Boiling water reactor safety systems: Low-pressure coolant injection (LPCI)

 Low-pressure coolant injection is the emergency injection mode of the Residual Heat Removal (RHR) system.
-LPCI can be operated at reactor vessel pressures below 375 psi.
+LPCI can be operated at reactor vessel pressures below 375 psi (2,585 kPa).
 LPCI consists of several pumps which are capable of injecting up to 150,000 L/min (40,000 US gal/min) of water into the reactor.
 Combined with the Core Spray system, the LPCI is designed to rapidly flood the reactor with coolant.
 The LPCI system was first introduced with Dresden units 2 and 3.
 The LPCI system can also use the RHR heat exchangers to remove decay heat from the reactor and cool the containment to cold conditions.
 Early versions of the LPCI system injected through the recirculation loops or into the down comer.
 Later versions of the BWR moved the injection point directly inside the core shroud to minimize time to reflood the core, substantially reducing the peak temperatures of the reactor during a LOCA.

 Versioning note: ABWRs replace LPCI with low-pressure core flooder (LPCF), which operates using similar principles.
 (E)SBWRs replace LPCI with the DPVS/PCCS/GDCS, as described below.